andrewShillito/spring-security-demo/README.md

 ## Building the project

-Run `mvn clean install` from the root directory of the project or if you wish to skip tests then run `mvn clean install -DskipTests`.
+Run `./mvnw clean install` from the root directory of the project or if you wish to skip tests then run `./mvnw clean install -DskipTests`.

 ## IntelliJ startup